Earl Fuller: Biography

-Jazology was one of 15 pieces compiled in Earl Fuller's Collection of Classic Jazz, published by a cooperative which Fuller headed called the American Musicians Syndicate with offices located at 1604 Broadway.
-The collection was available both as a piano folio and as a set of orchestral parts arranged by Harry L. Alford, whom Fuller brought out from Chicago to make the arrangements; among other pieces in the collection were early works composed by future bandleaders Lou Gold and Irving Aaronson.
+Jazology was one of 15 pieces compiled in Earl Fuller's Collection of Classic Jazz, published by a cooperative that Fuller headed called the American Musicians Syndicate with offices at 1604 Broadway.
+The collection was available both as a piano folio and as a set of orchestral parts arranged by Harry L. Alford, whom Fuller brought from Chicago to make the arrangements; among other pieces in the collection were early works composed by future band leaders Lou Gold and Irving Aaronson.
 The folios were issued in conjunction with three QRS piano roll medleys consisting of nine pieces from the set.

 With the final passage of the Volstead Act (prohibiting the production, sale, and transport of "intoxicating liquors") in October 1919, rather than to continue as a restaurant without a liquor license, Rector's opted to close its doors.
 After making the final Earl Fuller Famous Jazz Band disc, Fuller took his bands on a coast to coast tour of vaudeville houses in the United States.
 Variety stated in his obituary that Fuller therefore "was the first big time orchestra leader to invade the hinterland."
-On returning to New York, Fuller diversified, renaming his band "Earl Fuller's New York Orchestra" and establishing a dance band booking agency, primarily run by his wife, Katherine.
+On returning to New York, Fuller renamed his band "Earl Fuller's New York Orchestra" and established a dance band booking agency, primarily run by his wife, Katherine.
 While Fuller's band halted its recording activities in 1921, the booking agency continued in New York until at least 1925.
 By 1928, Fuller had relocated to Cincinnati to continue the business there, but it ultimately foundered.
 Afterward, Fuller served as manager of WFBF radio in Cincinnati.

-When he died of a heart attack in Morrow, Ohio, on August 19, 1947, Earl Fuller was working as a real estate agent in nearby Lebanon.
-He was buried in Morrow Cemetery, near to, but not in, the Fuller family plot.
+When he died of a heart attack in Morrow, Ohio, on August 19, 1947, Fuller was working as a real estate agent in nearby Lebanon.
+He was buried in Morrow Cemetery near to, but not in, the Fuller family plot.